Slamy/Wiki_MiSTer/How-to-start-with-MiSTer.md

 ### Active cooling

 Some large cores such as ao486 and Minimig are sensitive to FPGA chip temperature and become unstable if it becomes too hot.
-So active cooling, in addition to passive cooling, is required for stability.
+So active cooling, in addition to passive cooling, is recommended for stability.

 If you're building or purchasing an [I/O board](https://github.com/MiSTer-devel/Main_MiSTer/wiki/IO-Board), they are designed for a 40mm x 40mm fan.
 Assembled I/O boards should already have a fan installed.

 If you do not use any I/O boards then you are free to choose any fan, but bear in mind that only 5V is available from the Terasic DE10-Nano board, so a 5V fan is required.
 You may also consider a larger 12V fan, they should work but spin slower and still provide good airflow.
+(Do note that popular Noctua fans may not spin up when undervolted).

-A large selection of fans can be found on most electronic components sites, such as [DIGIKEY](https://www.digikey.co.uk/products/en/fans-thermal-management/dc-fans/217?FV=38007c%2Cffe000d9%2Cb89e93&quantity=0&ColumnSort=0&page=1&pageSize=25&pkeyword=40mm+fan), Mouser and others.
+A large selection of fans can be found on most electronic components sites, such as [Digikey](https://www.digikey.co.uk/products/en/fans-thermal-management/dc-fans/217?FV=38007c%2Cffe000d9%2Cb89e93&quantity=0&ColumnSort=0&page=1&pageSize=25&pkeyword=40mm+fan), Mouser and many others.